opencog/atomspace/opencog/atomspace/README.md

 contention (although this is a bit RAM-greedy, but what the heck -- the alternative of one global lock would be a huge bottleneck.)

-The ClassServer() uses a mutex when fetching info.
+The NameServer() uses a mutex when fetching info.
 If would be great to make this lockless somehow, since, realistically, as, currently, absolutely no one ever adds new atom types, once the cogserver has been initialized. i.e. we're using a lock to protect a case that never